 Students could discover many areas of emphasis to help tailor their degree to a specific industry or purpose.
 For instance, some schools offer a MHS with an intensive biomedical curriculum to help them prepare to apply to medical school.
 Other concentrations could be found in clinical research administration, health informatics, and regulatory science.

-MSHS – Master of Science in Health Science Degree: By contrast, an MSHS degree is often designed to provide a multi-dimensional view of one topic, and thus could reflect research, substantive, and professional coursework.
+Master of Science in Health Science Degree, or MSHS, is often designed to provide a multi-dimensional view of one topic, and thus could reflect research, substantive, and professional coursework.
 There is often some overlap with the MHS, although students may not be required to take a health science core.
 Instead, they might examine current evidence, and focus on how it could be applied into a specific area such as regulatory affairs, health care quality, and clinical research administration.

-Master of Health Administration: A MHA degree is a professional master’s degree that focuses on business and management practices for the healthcare industry.
+Master of Health Administration, or MHA degree is a professional master’s degree that focuses on business and management practices for the healthcare industry.
 Coursework often includes a wide range of operations topics that cover how to lead teams, projects and plan strategically.i

-Master of Public Health: A MPH degree is a professional masters degree that focuses on population and community health practices, policy, and administration.
-This is often reflected in a series of courses that are required in the following 5 core disciplines.
+Master of Public Health, or MPA degree is a professional masters degree that focuses on population and community health practices, policy, and administration.
+This is often reflected in a series of courses that are required in the following 5 core disciplines:

 Doctor of Health Science programs could lead to terminal degrees such as Doctor of Health Sciences (DHSc), Doctor of Health Administration (DHA), Doctor of Public Health and others.
 Admission requirements are likely to vary; but students may need to have a masters degree in their field and meet other specifics.

-Doctor of Health Sciences: A DHSc degree is a terminal practice doctorate in health science.
+Doctor of Health Sciences, or DHSc degree, is a terminal practice doctorate in health science.
 The program explores how to effectively manage and evaluate solutions to the challenges of healthcare access, cost, and quality.

 Coursework could have several elements designed to enhance leadership, communication, and applied research skills.
 Below are some examples of possible doctoral level courses.

-DHA- Doctor of Health Administration: A DHA degree is a terminal degree in health management that is practice-based.
+Doctor of Health Administration or DHA degree is a terminal degree in health management that is practice-based.
 It might be of interest to future healthcare administrators, educators, clinicians, health care scholars, or researchers.

 DHA coursework might explore more advanced concepts and practices than the MHA.
 Students may also further refine their skills with an area of emphasis.
 Healthcare leadership, healthcare quality analytics, as well as health policy and advocacy are some examples.
-Some possible core courses might include the following examples.
+Some possible core courses might include the following examples: